Kiwi Miracle: New Zealand's Six-Year Road to South Africa

 New Zealand against Brazil

-After Australia left to play in the Asian Football Confederation, New Zealand were heavy favorites to win the 2008 OFC Nations Cup.
+After Australia left to join the Asian Football Confederation, New Zealand were heavy favorites to win the 2008 OFC Nations Cup.
 Along with the tournament was another step to a World Cup play-off.
 New Zealand began qualifying on Oct.
 17, 2007 - Ivan Vicelich scoring the initial goal as New Zealand defeated Fiji 2-0.
 Shane Smeltz emerged as New Zealand's key player; his eight goals in that span helped New Zealand during qualifying.
 At one point, Smeltz managed to score two goals in three consecutive qualifiers.

 Before New Zealand's qualifier at New Caledonia in Noumea, Sigmund earned only his second cap against Wales in 2007.
 Sigmund achieved his first cap back in 2000 against Oman, but his initial goal against New Caledonia set New Zealand to a 3-1 victory.
 Continental supremacy was confirmed five days later in Auckland.
 Smeltz's two goals and the first international goal from Jeremy Christie improved New Zealand as the nation reached its highest ranking (54th) since 2003.